 What to Do When You Check Your Credit Reports

 Make sure the information on each report is accurate, especially your name, address, and Social Security number.
 If there is inaccurate information in your credit history, dispute it with each agency that has the error.
 Give them the correct information and ask them to correct their report.

 The free credit report won’t include your credit score, but you may be able to get it through your credit card company or other sources.

 One factor in determining your credit score is how much credit you have compared to how much you’re using.
-A good rule of thumb to follow is to keep your usage below 30 percent, so if you have $10,000 available, keep your total usage below $3,000.
+A good rule of thumb to follow is to keep your usage below 30 percent.
+If you have a $10,000 credit limit, only borrow up to $3,000.

 One way to keep your usage low is to pay down your balances.
 A common technique is to pay off the smallest balance, then add the money you were paying on that to your payments on the next smallest balance, and so on until you’ve paid off your debts.

-Unless it has an annual fee, or there’s a penalty for not using a card for a period of time, or using it is too big a temptation, don’t close a card you’ve paid off.
-Since part of your credit rating is determined by the percentage of credit you use compared to the credit available to you, the unused credit on your paid-off card will lower the percentage of credit you’re using.
+Unless a credit card has an annual fee or carries a penalty for not using a card for a period of time, don’t close a card you’ve paid off.
+Because one factor in your credit rating is the percentage of credit you use compared to the credit available to you, the unused credit on your paid-off card will lower the percentage of credit you’re using.
 In other words, lenders like to see that you don’t keep maxing out all the credit available to you.

 If you do close a card, ask the credit card company to put a note in your credit report that it was closed at your request.
 This is an acceptable way to close accounts that are too much of a temptation.